VxBlocks/lotus/documentation/en/api-v0-methods.md

 ```

 ### StateMinerPreCommitDepositForPower
-StateMinerPreCommitDepositForPower returns the precommit deposit for the specified miner's sector
+StateMinerInitialPledgeCollateral returns the precommit deposit for the specified miner's sector

 Perms: read